AndrewPMurray/ESPhotography/README.md

  1. Clone this repo
 	 - `git clone git@github.com:AndrewPMurray/GameMasterStudio.git`
- 2. Install dependencies for backend
+ 2. Install dependencies for backend & frontend
 	 - `npm install`
- 3. Install dependencies for frontend
-	 - `cd frontend`
-	 - `npm install`
  4. Create PostgreSQL user
 	 - `CREATE USER esphotography_app WITH CREATEDB PASSWORD '<password>'`
  5. Create PostgreSQL database
 	 - `CREATE DATABASE esphotography_db WITH OWNER esphotography_app
-6. Create a `.env` file in the backend directory based on the `.env.example` file
+6. Create an `.env` file in the backend directory based on the `.env.example` file
 7. In `.env` file:
 	- Replace 'password' in DATABASE_URL with your chosen password
 	- Enter a secure combination of characters for your SECRET_KEY